lanl-ansi/ARMO/README.md

 Currently tested on MacOS and Linux, upcoming support for Windows.

-ARMO's only dependency is Cmake.
+ARMO's adaptive grid search (aGS) algorithm only requires Cmake.

 Download and install it from here: http://www.cmake.org (Version 3.2 or better)

 Then , simply run `cd ARMO`, `cmake` and then `make`.

+For running the MIQCQP and the nsBB algorithm see below.

 <H3> CMAKE OPTIONS </H3>